microsoft/sqllinuxlabs/instructions.md

 ### Installing tools on your client

 **Note: The first step of this part of the lab is install software to be able to connect with ssh to your Linux Server.
 This lab instructs you how to use the popular tool MobaXterm.
-You are free to use any ssh client you like.
-However, if you already have a preferred ssh client installed, be sure you update to the latest version.
-One option that may be interesting is the Azure Cloud Shell at <https://shell.azure.com>**
+You are free to install and use any ssh client you like in the Windows 10 virtual machine.

-1. Install the MobaXterm client application from <https://mobaxterm.mobatek.net/download-home-edition.html>
+Note: Do not click on the hyperlinks in these instructions.
+Use these links to install the client software in the Windows 10 virtual machine.

+1. Login to the Windows 10 Virtual Machine. the Username and Password are in the Resources tabl.
+You can use click on the "T" to autofill the password on the Login screen for Windows 10.
+Once logged in, install the MobaXterm client application from <https://mobaxterm.mobatek.net/download-home-edition.html>

     - Choose the Installer Edition which in your browser will download a file called MobaXterm_Installer_v10.7.zip to your Downloads folder
     - Extract all the files from the zip file